 Erin Moran is a licensed mental health counselor and certified group practitioner who originates from Orange County, New York.
 She received her Bachelor of Science from SUNY New Paltz and her Master of Science in Clinical Mental Health Counseling from the University of North Florida (UNF).
 She began her career as a therapist working at the UNF Counseling Center where her passion for group psychotherapy originated.
-She has since gained additional experience working as a therapist and clinical manager at a dual-diagnosis residential substance abuse treatment facility and is a therapist at an outpatient eating disorder facility.
+She has since gained additional experience working as a therapist and clinical manager at a dual-diagnosis residential substance abuse treatment facility and an outpatient eating disorder facility.
 She opened her part-time private practice in 2016 and sees adults and older adolescents who are actively seeking overall health and wellness in their lives.

-Erin has been fortunate to work with people from diverse backgrounds; experiencing a variety of concerns, including various forms of addiction, trauma, anxiety, depression, identity conflicts, histories of abuse, and relationship/family stress.
+Erin has been fortunate to work with people from diverse backgrounds, experiencing a variety of concerns, including various forms of addiction, trauma, anxiety, depression, identity conflicts, histories of abuse, and relationship/family stress.

-Outside her time working as a therapist and clinical director, Erin enjoys snuggling with her dog and cat, practicing yoga, watching Marvel shows/movies, and taking trips to the mountains
+Outside her time working as a therapist and clinical director, Erin enjoys snuggling with her dog and cat, practicing yoga, watching Marvel shows/movies, and taking trips to the mountains.

 Dr. John Kemerer

 Dr. Kemerer is originally from Michigan.
 He went to college at Michigan State University and majored in chemistry.
 He earned his medical degree from A.T.
 Still University Kirksville College of Osteopathic Medicine and completed post graduate training at Michigan State University Bay Medical Center.
 Dr. Kemerer has an interest in family medicine, emergency medicine and medical treatment of substance abuse.